macintyrelab/CNpare/README.md

 ### Input data

-The most basic initial input to the CNpare package consists of a data frame containing the copy number profile segmented from a sample.
+The most basic initial input to the CNpare package consists of a data frame containing the copy number profile segmented from a tumour sample.

 This structure must contain the following columns: